Top 10 Features to Reap the Real Benefits of a Live Video Streaming Service

 Monetization tools

-From a monetization standpoint, important features are pay-per-view, subscription models (something which many internet marketers turned videopath have managed to appropriate for themselves), the ability to insert ads; and donation/tipping systems. the right set of these tools can help you make a out of streaming while doing something that kickstarted it all in the first place, your passion.
+From a monetization standpoint, important features are pay-per-view, subscription models (something which many internet marketers turned videopath have managed to appropriate for themselves), the ability to insert ads; and donation/tipping systems.
+Using the right set of these tools can help you make a career out of streaming while doing something that kickstarted it all in the first place, your passion.

 Integrating live streaming SDK

 A Live Streaming SDK (Software Development Kit) will be of great help for developers and companies who intend to create custom streaming applications.
-This powerful plugin provides your own apps with live streaming capabilities, and you can fit the experience to meet all of your requirements along with advanced features including real-time filters or AR.
-The important criteria you should assess for Live Streaming SDKs are adequate documentation, cross-platform support and frequent updates to stay compatible with the latest technology improvements.
+This powerful plugin provides your own apps with live streaming capabilities, and you can tailor the experience to meet all of your requirements along with advanced features including real-time filters or AR.
+The important criteria you should assess for Live Streaming SDKs are adequate documentation, cross-platform support and frequent updates to stay compatible with the latest technology enhancements.

 API access